Terieyenike/terieyenike/README.md

 * 🤝  I'm open to collaborating on Projects and speaking engagements
 * ⚡  I love water sport (kayak), street photography, and travel.

+* 👷 Currently building a smart shopping list app with my team at [The Collab Lab](https://the-collab-lab.codes/) with React and Firebase.

 ### Skills